Sales

 Moreover, all data on the platform will be owned by the user, and transactions involving data exchanges will be recorded on the public ledger (aka blockchain), guaranteeing transparency and trustworthiness.

-3. Redefining Customer Success
+3. Redefining customer success

 Forget customer support; customer success was developed to counteract churn.
 As customers could swap platforms instantly after their subscription ends, ensuring customers reach their goals through proactive support, relationship-building, and new service developments was critical to maintaining a platform's longevity.